 Hazelwood Green is located at a nexus of opportunity given its proximity to the economic engine of universities located within the greater Oakland neighborhoods and its adjacency to the existing Greater Hazelwood neighborhood, which contains a strong urban fabric primed for reinvestment.The site serves as a place where research and industry will co-locate, start-ups will have room for growth, and the resulting investments will create employment opportunities for all skill levels.
 Economic growth will be further supported through the provision of nearby housing options, business district amenities, and immediate connections to natural amenities that exist on the site and within the neighborhood.
 A synergistic relationship between the site and its neighborhood is imperative to the success of both.

-Interest in the site has risen dramatically over the past year, not the least of which is due to the decision to locate the Advanced Robotics for Manufacturing Institute (ARM) and CMU’s Manufacturing Futures Initiative (MFI) in the first phase (94,000 SF) of RIDC’s Mill 19 building.
+Interest in the site has risen dramatically over the past year, not the least of which is due to the decision to locate the Advanced Robotics for Manufacturing Institute (ARM), CMU’s Manufacturing Futures Initiative (MFI), and Catalyst Connection in the first phase (94,000 SF) of RIDC’s Mill 19 building.
 At full build-out, the Mill 19 building structure is expected to house 260,000 SF of new construction under its historic steel frame.

 A combination of start-up companies that are ready to migrate to larger space and larger companies currently in suburban locations that require an urban location to attract talent have expressed interest in the site.
 National and global development interests are increasing as Pittsburgh continues to be seen as a good investment opportunity.
 InnovatePGH is currently coordinating efforts too accelerate Pittsburgh's status as a global innovation city.